Mikey1233/QRcode-Generator/README.md

 # QRcode-Generator
 This is a simple QR code generator website created using HTML, CSS, JavaScript, and the qrcode.js library.
-Users can enter text, image URLs, or numbers in the input field, and the website will generate the corresponding QR code.
+Users can enter text, links URLs, or numbers in the input field, and the website will generate the corresponding QR code.

 Features:

-Generates QR codes for text, image URLs, and numbers.
+Generates QR codes for text, link URLs, and numbers.
 Displays the QR code on the website.
 Optional download functionality.
 Simple and clean user interface.